Analysis | Trump also refuses to admit he lost the fight against the coronavirus

 Show

 Trump, as always, waves this away as a momentary inconvenience or a statistical anomaly.
 That he did so repeatedly before the election was generally seen as an attempt to reframe the pandemic in a more positive light.
 Now, it seems that Trump may be aware that the pandemic will be a primary component of his legacy as president.
-So he brought out all of his well-worn rhetoric about how successful the government has been at addressing the outbreak — rhetoric that’s been proven to be hollow over and over again.
+So he brought out all of his well-worn rhetoric about how successful the government has been at addressing the outbreak — rhetoric that’s been proved hollow over and over again.

-Unfortunately, so has Trump’s rhetoric about how quickly this will all go away or how soon we can expect everything to just get better.
+Unfortunately, so has Trump’s rhetoric about how quickly this will all go away or how soon everything will just get better.

-“We expect to issue emergency use authorizations for a number of additional treatments in the near future,” he said Friday.
+“We expect to issue emergency-use authorizations for a number of additional treatments in the near future,” he said Friday.
 “Tremendous promise. … We have some tremendously promising drugs online and ready to come out.”

 That sounds a lot like a prior statement from Trump.

 “We have to remove every barrier,” he said at one point.
 “There are a lot of barriers that were unnecessary.
 And they’ve done that to get the rapid deployment of safe, effective treatments.
 And we think we have some good answers.
 We’ll find out very, very soon.
-Clinical trials are already underway for many new therapies and we’re working on scaling these to allow many more Americans to access different drugs that have shown really good promise.”
+Clinical trials are already underway for many new therapies, and we’re working on scaling these to allow many more Americans to access different drugs that have shown really good promise.”

-That quote is from March 19, when fewer than 400 people had died and the number of people confirmed to have been infected was under 17,000 — about what the country added in three hours Thursday.
+That quote is from March 19, when fewer than 400 people had died and the number of people confirmed to have been infected was less than 17,000 — about what the country added in three hours Thursday.
 Those promised treatments didn’t materialize over the short term then.
 It’s not clear when effective treatments or the vaccine will emerge now.

-We are necessarily closer to the end of the pandemic than we were yesterday, but that doesn’t mean we’re particularly close to the end of the pandemic.
-Trump’s continued assurances that all will soon be well must be taken in the context of how often he’s assured the same thing.
-They must be considered in the context of our currently doing far worse than at any other prior point.
+We are necessarily closer to the end of the pandemic than we were yesterday, but that doesn’t mean we’re particularly close to the end.
+Trump’s continued assurances that all will soon be well must be taken in the context of how often he’s assured the same thing — and in the context of our currently doing far worse than at any other point.

 Trump lost the fight against the coronavirus, too.
 As with his loss to Biden, he refuses to admit it.